Selling Self-Control

 Abstract

-This paper presents a theoretical analysis of the emerging market of commitment devices as a solution to widespread self-control problems.
-The commitment device increases the buyer's cost of non-compliance with a personal goal.
-Our analysis focuses on the optimal contractual design by a monopolistic profit-maximizing seller, who does not observe the buyer's self-control deficiency.
-When the buyer's investment return is sufficiently high, the optimal contracts achieve the first best, even with the incomplete information.
-When the investment return is lower, however, asymmetric information leads to a second-best separating equilibrium in which the seller distorts the commitment contract for buyers with weak self-control and causes this type of buyers to over-invest.
-Although the seller's collection of penalty payment in the case of non-compliance sounds "exploitative", mandating sellers to use non-monetary penalty or to transfer penalty payments to third parties leads to a more severe over-investment problem and reduces welfare.
+This paper presents theoretical analysis on a monopolistic market selling commitment devices for solving self-control problems.
+The commitment contract increases the buyer’s non-compliance cost with a personal goal.
+When the buyer’s investment return is high, the optimal contracts achieve the first best, even with incomplete information.
+When it is low, asymmetric information leads to a second-best separating equilibrium in which the seller distorts the commitment contract for buyers with weak self-control and causes over-investment.
+Furthermore, we show that mandating sellers to use non-monetary penalty or to transfer penalty payments to third parties leads to more severe over-investment and reduces welfare.

 Keywords: time inconsistency, self-control market, commitment device, penalty, screening, contract design